-The Puggle is not a purebred dog.
-It is a hybrid that was created by mating a Pug with a Beagle - hence Puggles.
-A breeder named Wallace Havens was the first to breed Puggles.
-The recent surge in popularity means the Puggle has achieved the status of being a common domestic breed of dog.
+The Puggle is not a purebred dog but a crossbreed created by mating a Pug with a Beagle - hence the name Puggle.
+An American breeder named Wallace Havens was the first to breed Puggles in the early 1980s but, since then an increased popularity means the breed has reached the status of common domestic dog.

-You’ll find that there are many online groups that are dedicated to the Puggle breed.
+You’ll find that there are many online groups and forums dedicated to Puggles.
 Sites, such as ours for instance, regularly have notices from owners advertising puppies that are available to be adopted.
-On sites like these not only can you pick up all sorts of tips and advice on finding Puggle puppies but you will also find a wealth of information on caring for your new puppy.
+On websites like these not only can you find all sorts of tips and advice on choosing the right pet for you but also a wealth of information on caring for your new puppy.

-Another great idea is to pay a visit to actual Puggle breeders.
+Another great idea is to reach out or pay a visit to Puggle breeders.
 While most breeders have websites that feature photos of their latest litter and their available puppies, it will be a great help for you to visit the breeder and see the puppies in person.
-That way you will have the opportunity to meet the mother of the puppies and play with the puppy to gauge the personality of the puppy and the dog from which has been produced.
-By meeting the dogs in person you will learn a lot about the temperaments of the animal you will be inviting into your home.
+That way you will have the opportunity to meet the mother of the puppies and play with the puppy to gauge its personality.
+By meeting the dogs in person you will learn a lot about the temperament of the animal you will be inviting into your home.

-Scour in traditional and online classified ads for pups that are available to be adopted.
+Search traditional and online classified ads for pups that are available to be adopted.
 Petsforall.net is one of the leading classified websites for pets.
-Here you can find all the information you need about registered breeders.
-Dealing with a registered breeder increases the likelihood of receiving a healthy Puggle.
-People who have Puggles that have given birth will have puppies for sale and will advertise.
-Reach out and make contact with the seller.
-They should be happy to arrange a time for you to visit and view the litter.
+Here you can find all the information you need about registered breeders who increase the likelihood of adopting a healthy and good natured pet.
+You may find people who have a Puggle as their own pet which has given birth and will now have available puppies for sale or adoption.